 \section{Interfacing with the External MPI Library}

-Production supercomputing systems have native MPI libraries\footnote{This paper refers to native MPI libraries interchangably as external MPI libraries.} that are specifically tuned to exploit the underlying hardware architecture, including the network topology (e.g., Dragonfly topology in Cray systems), to maximize performance.
-Most of these native MPI libraries on production systems do not provide fault tolerance.
-On the other hand, fault-tolerant MPI libraries are built either completely independently or by extending an existing MPI library.
-Such libraries do not take advantage of the underlying hardware architecture since they follow generic communication algorithms.
+Production supercomputing systems have native MPI libraries\footnote{This paper refers to native MPI libraries interchangeably as external MPI libraries.} that are specifically tuned to exploit the underlying hardware architecture, including the network topology (e.g., Dragonfly topology in Cray systems), to maximize performance.

+Generic MPI libraries typically do not take advantage of the underlying hardware architecture since they follow generic communication algorithms, which makes them less desirable.
+Therefore, users are heavily dependent on support from the native MPI libraries in order to enable fault tolerance without performance loss.
 We have designed our library in a way that allows the user to utilize the efficient implementations of the native MPI libraries while also having replication-based fault tolerance without any changes to the code bases of the native MPI libraries.
 Our approach involves dynamically loading the native MPI library at runtime.
-Our library sits on top of this native or external MPI library as a wrapper and calls the appropriate underlying functions based on the user's request while also involving replicas in communications as needed.
+Our library sits on top of this native or external MPI library as a wrapper and calls the appropriate underlying functions based on the user's request, while also involving replicas in communications as needed.